FerdVI/Html-and-CSS/README.md

-# Testing
+# HTML AND CSS
-This repository is to archive all the try outs of my codes
+This repository is to archive all the try outs of the first attempt creating a website with html and css